Skip to main content

 DHR and DFM approve Boise State’s CEC plan and implementation begins.

-CEC Process Website
+Walk Thru the CEC Website

 The CEC Process website provides a matrix for each employee classification.
 This website is updated after final legislative decisions are made and administration has time to update matrices.
 Campus will receive notice when that website is available to view.

-Walk through the CEC process
+Walk Thru the CEC

 Frequently Asked Questions